Podskio/pulsepoint/README.md

 ## About

 Open-source Node.js wrapper written in TypeScript for retrieving information from the [PulsePoint](https://web.pulsepoint.org) API.
-Interprets the encoding used by PulsePoint, simplifies requests to useful data, and converts relevant values to human-readable responses.
+Interprets the encoding used by PulsePoint, simplifies requests to useful data, and converts relevant values to human-readable text.

 This is an **unofficial** package and is not affiliated with or supported by PulsePoint in any way.